apache/pulsar-site/site2/website-next/versioned_docs/version-2.2.1/administration-geo.md

 All messages produced in any of the three clusters are delivered to all subscriptions in other clusters.
 In this case, **C1** and **C2** consumers receive all messages that **P1**, **P2**, and **P3** producers publish.
 Ordering is still guaranteed on a per-producer basis.

 ## Configure replication

-As stated in [Geo-replication and Pulsar properties](#geo-replication-and-pulsar-properties) section, geo-replication in Pulsar is managed at the [tenant](reference-terminology.md#tenant) level.

 The following example connects three clusters: **us-east**, **us-west**, and **us-cent**.